Statement of the Department of Psychology to its Students (Majors and Minors) on the Importance of Academic Integrity

 - Submitting someone else's work as your own.

 Plagiarism is the act of presenting another person's ideas, research or writings as your own.
-Examples of plagiarism include:
+Some examples of plagiarism include:

 - Copying another person's actual words or images without the use of quotation marks and footnotes attributing the words to their source.